Photovoltaics: The Future For GaN?

 Transphorm co-founder Primit Parikh: "We beat SiC hands down".

-But as the company co-founder points out, Transphorm has spent several years sampling and selling 600V qualified devices to PV manufacturers, including Yaskawa and India-based Tata Power Solar, with real results.
+But as the company chairman points out, Transphorm has spent several years sampling and selling 600V qualified devices to PV manufacturers, including Yaskawa and India-based Tata Power Solar, with real results.

 "Our customers were not married to any technology so they looked at GaN devices from us and our competitors, as well as SiC devices from leading vendors," he explains.
 "They chose our technology based on performance, cost and reliability.
 We beat SiC hands down."